 Several beneficial species consistently decrease with age:

 - Faecalibacterium prausnitzii: A butyrate producer (essential short-chain fatty acid).
-Decreases by 30-50% with age
+Its levels decrease in older adults (the magnitude of the decrease varies between studies)

 - Lachnospiraceae: An entire family of bacteria that produce anti-inflammatory compounds